Weak lensing of strong lensing: beyond the tidal regime: Measuring LOS flexion in strong lensing images

 where $J_1$ is a Bessel function of the first kind.
 We see that this looks like \cref{sigma1} with an additional factor $[2J_1(\ell\theta_S)]^2/(\ell\theta_S)^2$, which makes the integral converge.
 Of course, the value we will find for the variance will now depend on the smoothing scale $\theta_S$ on which we average the flexion.
 This dependence is shown in \cref{Fig: Sigmas F}.

 This gives us a guideline for our mock images, as it gives us the expected scale the flexion should have.
 As previously stated, the scale $\theta_S$ we average over should correspond to the scale of the lensed images.
 We choose this scale to be the effective Einstein radius of the main lens.
 Of course, when taking $\theta_S$ to zero the variance of the flexion diverges, as it is equivalent to not taking the average anymore, hence recovering~\cref{sigma1}.
 Looking at those curves, we see that the variance of the $os$ flexion is greater than the others.
 This is due to the kernel $W_{os}(\chi, \boldsymbol{\Pi})$ involved in the expression of the variance (\cref{Fig: Weight functions} in \cref{Appendix: cosmic calc} shows a comparison of the different flexion kernels).
 Because of this, one might be tempted to only keep the $os$ flexion terms and neglect the others.
 We should refrain from doing so; first because there is only a factor 3 between their standard deviation, second because this would mean taking $\FF$ and $\GG$ to 0, losing a key term of the lens equation.
 We therefore do not make such an approximation, and keep all the terms for the subsequent analysis.
+Finally, let us point out that this method is not the only renormalization solution.
+The authors of \cite{Arena_2022} propose, based on \cite{Widrow2009}, an alternative approach.
+They compute the power spectrum up to a large $k_{max}$ and then impose a steeper slope of the power spectrum above this threshold, resulting in the convergence of the integral.
+With this method, they find a variance quite similar to ours; looking at fig. 3 of \cite{Arena_2022} we find $\sigma_\F = \sigma_\G \approx 7\times 10^{-3} \, \rm arcsec^{-1}$, which is close to our $\sigma_{\F_{os}}=\sigma_{\G_{os}}$ for the $\theta_S$ of a typical strong lensing image ($\theta_S\sim 1$ arcsec).